fbpx

+In a statement released on February 11, Bishop Kevin C. Rhoades of the Diocese of Fort Wayne-South Bend condemned the promotion of Ostermann, expressing his “dismay” over the appointment, which he said is “causing scandal to the faithful of our diocese and beyond.”
+Citing Ostermann’s numerous “outrageous claims” and “disparaging” remarks towards the pro-life movement, the bishop called on the university to “rectify” the situation.

 Bp.
-Rhoades expressed “dismay” and “strong opposition” to the appointment, which he said is “causing scandal to the faithful of our diocese and beyond.”
-Given Ostermann’s numerous “outrageous claims” and “disparaging” remarks towards the pro-life movement and all who defend its cause, the bishop called on the university to “rectify” the situation and “make things right.”

-Bishop Robert Barron of the Diocese of Winona-Rochester posted his support for Bp.
+Barron expressed “strong support” for Bp.
 Rhoades’ statement on X, calling Ostermann’s appointment “repugnant to the identity and mission of that great center of Catholic learning.”
+Bp.
+Coakley said Notre Dame exhibited “poor judgement in hiring a professor who openly stands against Catholic teaching.”

-As Bp.
-Rhoades mentioned in his statement, Notre Dame has been the focus of heated controversy since the beginning of January, when it announced Ostermann’s promotion.
+Notre Dame has been the focus of heated controversy since the beginning of January, when it announced Ostermann’s promotion.

 “Notre Dame has publicly committed as a Catholic institution to the life and dignity of the human person.
-It affirms the Church’s teaching that ‘human life must be respected and protected absolutely from the moment of conception’ (Catechism of the Catholic Church #2270),” Bishop Rhoades wrote in his statement.
+It affirms the Church’s teaching that ‘human life must be respected and protected absolutely from the moment of conception’ (Catechism of the Catholic Church #2270),” Bp.
+Rhoades wrote in his statement.

 “To the contrary,” Bp.
 Rhoades wrote, “the Holy See, in statements to the United Nations, continues to defend the ‘right to life’ as one of the core ‘pillars of integral human development’ (e.g. Note regarding the 2030 Agenda for Sustainable Development, 2016).”